 Universal Japanese Counter for Inanimate Objects

 As you will notice, the counter comes after the noun and number.
-For example, “two books” is 本を二冊, pronounced as hon o ni-satsu.
-When ordering “four tempura,” the universal counter -tsu can be used like this: 天ぷらを四つ、お願いします, tenpura o yottsu, onegai shimasu.
+For example, “two books” is hon o ni-satsu (本を二冊).
+When ordering “four tempura,” the universal counter -tsu can be used like this: tenpura o yottsu, onegai shimasu (天ぷらを四つ、お願いします).

 How to Count on your Fingers in Japan

-This counting method also changes depending on whether the person is counting to themselves or they show a number to another person.
+This counting method also changes depending on whether the person is counting to themselves or they shows a number to another person.

 To avoid ambiguity, there is another system for when you run out of fingers which can prove particularly useful for ordering at a restaurant.
 You start with a raised hand, while the palm faces the speaker with all fingers folded, you unfold a finger from the palm with each number.
-For 1, you unfold the index finger; for 2, the index and middle finger; for 3, you often open the thumb and so on.
+For 1, you unfold the index finger; for 2, the index and middle finger; for 3, you open the ring finger, or sometimes the thumb, and so on.

 In Japanese, each number corresponds to a kanji.
-The logical counting system determines what the number is depending on how kanji is combined.
-The system has certain special features, such as the presence of the 10,000 unit, specific counters for each category of living thing and object as well as a unique system of finger counting.
-For more basics of Japanese language, check out our other articles on how to say thank you in Japanese and the meaning of expressions such as “itadakimasu” and “otsukaresama“.
+The logical counting system determines the number depending on how kanji is combined.
+The system has certain special features, such as the presence of 10,000 units, specific counters for each category of living thing and object, and a unique method of finger counting.
+For more basics of the Japanese language, check out our other articles on how to say thank you in Japanese and the meaning of expressions such as “itadakimasu” and “otsukaresama“.

 Translated from French by Mark Webster